ibm-cloud-docs/containers/cs_clusters.md

     </tr>
     <tr>
     <td><code>--kube-version <em>&lt;major.minor.patch&gt;</em></code></td>
+    <td>The Kubernetes version for the cluster master node.
+This value is optional.
+When the version is not specified, the cluster is created with the default supported Kubernetes version.
+To see available versions, run <code>ibmcloud ks versions</code>.
-    <td> Note that VPC clusters are supported for Kubernetes versions 1.15 and later only.</td>
+ Note that VPC clusters are supported for Kubernetes versions 1.15 and later only.</td>
     </tr>
     <tr>
     <td><code>--provider <em>&lt;vpc-classic&gt;</em></code></td>